instamobile/kotlin-firebase/README.md

-# Kotlin Firebase - Android Starter Project with Authentication, Firestore & Storage Integration
+# Kotlin Firebase - Android Starter Project

+Android Starter Project with Authentication, Firestore & Storage Integration.

-Kotlin project for Android, with Firebase integration for
+This Kotlin project for Android is an open-source boilerplate project with Firebase integrations for:
 * User Authentication
 * Firestore Database
 * Firebase Storage